-The government recognizes that over the past two years, the COVID-19 pandemic has had a significant impact on children and families.
+The government recognizes that over the past few years, the COVID-19 pandemic has had a significant impact on children and families.
 The COVID-19 Pandemic and associated lockdowns have negatively impacted the mental health of children, families, and caregivers, by increasing stress, and other mental health symptoms including, irritability, hyperactivity, inattention, depression, and anxiety.
 Early identification of mental health challenges and providing supports as early as possible is critical and can lead to improved achievement in school and better health outcomes in life.

-Beginning in 2022, the government is allocating a total of \$9 million in funding (\$3 million per year for three years) toward mental health supports for the early years and child care sector to support enhanced services to families and their children through child and family programs.
-Funding will be allocated to First Nations and Consolidated Municipal Service Managers and District Social Services Administration Boards .
+Beginning in 2022, the government is allocating a total of \$9 million in funding (\$3 million per year for three years) toward mental health supports for the early years and child care sector to First Nations and Consolidated Municipal Service Managers and District Social Services Administration Boards that will support enhanced services to families and their children through child and family programs.